 * information obtained from First Nations educators Wilfred Buck and Rockford McKay – long time friends, colleagues and science specialists with the Manitoba First Nations Education Resource Centre run with the provincial government in Winnipeg and many talented and passionate educators from dozens of traditional and modern backgrounds

-In the coming months, we will be spotlighting First Nations star patterns, respecting whatever way oral tradition and the wishes of the people I have learned of the patterns permit.
-Up next, a story of a flock of hunting birds and their quest to bring down a rogue spirit bear, as told in a video I co-produced with youth at Manitoba’s Turtle Lodge for the First Nations Friendship Centres of Canada and www.storiesofthenightsky.ca
+One example is a story of a flock of hunting birds and their quest to bring down a rogue spirit bear, as told in a video I co-produced with youth at Manitoba’s Turtle Lodge for the First Nations Friendship Centres of Canada and www.storiesofthenightsky.ca (VIDEO)